-FAAC shares N802.407bn June 2022 revenue to FG, States, LGCs
+FAAC shares N802.407bn June 2022 revenue to FG, states, LGCs

-The Federation Account Allocation Committee (FAAC) has shared a total sum of N802.407 billion June 2022 Federation Account Revenue with the Federal Government, States and Local Government Councils.
+The Federation Account Allocation Committee (FAAC) has shared a total sum of N802.407 billion June 2022 Federation Account Revenue to the Federal Government, states and Local Government Councils.

 This is contained in a communiqué issued at the end of the Federation Account Allocation Committee (FAAC) meeting for July 2022, held in Abuja.